Drug Trafficking Defense Attorneys

 A charge against you has the power to shut down your life’s hard work and your company.
 Do everything possible to defend your rights and career against unfair allegations of drug trafficking.
 We are here to help.

-At Oberheiden, P.C., our attorneys routinely handle complex cases involving drug trafficking allegations.
+At Oberheiden, P.C., our drug trafficking defense attorneys routinely handle complex cases involving drug trafficking allegations.
 We are a prominent national law firm employing the most skilled and diligent defense attorneys specialized to help you and dedicated to your success.

 Our attorneys include former FBI agents, former U.S. attorneys, and former prosecutors.
 This inside background gives us the unique ability to defend your case at every stage of the investigation and litigation process.